 Best time to visit Pena Palace – One day in Sintra

 If you want to enjoy every corner of the Palace you should be there when it opens, at 9.30 am.
-The perfect time as not many people are around.
+The perfect time as not many people is around.
 It is worth to arrive early so you can take nice pictures.
 This Palace is for many the most instagrammable place in Portugal, and maybe in Europe.

 I know this means you need to wake up early but it’s worth, the view from the top of the Palace it’s just stunning.
 Another option if you don’t want to wake up so early is a couple of hours before it closes.
 The castle closes at 7 pm and the last admission is half an hour before, the park instead closes at 8 pm with the last admission at 7 pm.
 Sintra has got many Hotels, if you’re planning a Road Trip of Portugal, think to stay here for a night.

-How to reach Peña Palace – Sintra 1 day itinerary
+How to reach Peña Palace?

 Once you will arrive at Sintra train stations there is the 434 bus which connects the station to the Pena Palace and Castelo dos Mouros ( Moorish Castle).
 The route of the bus is cool as it passes through the historic city centre, the old town of Sintra.
 This bus service is essential when visiting Sintra as a day trip.
 It will be your best friend and you will avoid climbing a deep hill to reach the castle.
 The Tourist Bus will leave you just in front of the main entrance.
-A Complete tour of Sintra will cost you just 20 euro.
+A complete tour of Sintra will cost you just 20 euro.

 Sintra is becoming a really popular destination in Portugal.
 Together with the other castle of Quinta Regaleira are attracting many tourists every day.